censorship-no/ceno-browser-archive/README.md

 Go for lunch while the build compiles.

 # Adding language support
 The locales that are included in the APK are defined in `scripts/build-fennec.sh`.
 To add support for more languages, update the `LOCALES` variable in this script.
-The l10n files will be downloaded from the Mozilla repo by the build script to `build.fennec/l10n-central/`.
+The l10n files will be downloaded from the Mozilla repo by the build script.

 # Uninstall using `adb`